ayswarya/github-facebook/README.md

 `npm start`

 The app uses 3000 port to start the server
-Open http://localhost:3000/org/facebook/projects - to list projects by facebook
+Open http://localhost:3000/org/<org_name>/projects - to list projects of a orgnaization (eg: facebook, google)

 ### Building